modidiviyansh/customer-call-tracker/README.md

 - Verify URL and anon key are correct
 - Check RLS policies are configured
 - Ensure CORS is set up for your domain

-**Docker Issues**
-- Check port 80 is not in use
-- Verify environment variables are passed correctly
-- Review container logs: `docker logs customer-call-tracker`

-**Coolify Issues**
-- Ensure all required environment variables are set
-- Check build logs for specific error messages
-- Verify repository is accessible from Coolify

 ## 📝 License